godalapa/LINX-Coding-Challenge/README.md

 Code Explained –

-•	The first page is the main.html, which redirects us to the main3.php file
+•	The first page is main3.php file

 •	The main3.php file is connected to the families table, here you can click on the person “Priyanka”